rust-lang-ru/book/rustbook-ru/nostarch/chapter20.md

-Note also that in Listing 20-1 and 20-3, we created `*const i32` and `*mut i32` raw pointers that both pointed to the same memory location, where `num` is stored.
+Note also that in Listing 20-1 and 20-3, we created `*const i32` and `*mut i32` raw pointers that both pointed to the same memory location, where `num` is складd.
 If we instead tried to create an immutable and a mutable reference to `num`, the code would not have compiled because Rust’s ownership rules don’t allow a mutable reference at the same time as any immutable references.
 With raw pointers, we can create a mutable pointer and an immutable pointer to the